-In fact, “magical” resumes could be said to resemble the mythical unicorn.
-We’d like to believe that lovely and unique creature could actually exist, but we live in a world that says, “Not gonna happen!”
+The idea of a “magical” resume could be said to resemble the mythical unicorn.
+We’d like to believe that such a wonderful and unique creature could exist, but we live in a world that says, “Not gonna happen!”
 To some extent, the same can be said about resumes.
-Hoping and wanting to believe that your resume will magically land you the job of your dreams probably won’t get you very far.
+Hoping your resume will magically land you the job of your dreams if you don’t put the right kind of effort into it won’t get you very far.

-Creation of a resume that can help you work magic with prospective employers more closely resembles the work of a skilled bricklayer.
-It’s a matter of carefully placing brick upon brick and making sure to use the right kind and amount of cement to hold the bricks together so you achieve the desired effect.
-In other words, you know what you want the outcome to be, and you take the right steps to get there.
+Creation of a resume that can help you work magic with potential employers resembles the work of a skilled bricklayer.
+He carefully places brick upon brick and makes sure to use the right kind and amount of cement to hold the bricks together so he achieves the desired effect.
+In other words, he knows what he wants the outcome to be and takes the right steps to get there.

-So how does this translate into practical concepts and actions?
-The following three elements all play a part in developing a resume that says, “I am the one you need” in the most appropriate and compelling terms:
+The following three elements all play a part in developing a resume that tells employers, “I’m the one you need” in the most appropriate and compelling terms:

-1. Know your audience: A true one-size-fits-all resume does not exist.
-The temptation to cut corners and keep all your options open by not being too specific seems tempting at times.
+1. Know Your Audience: A true one-size-fits-all resume does not exist.
+You might be tempted to keep all your options open by not being too specific, out of fear that being specific will cause you to miss good opportunities.
 Resist the temptation!
 Define as clearly as possible who your target audience is and find out as much as you can about them, including their probable needs.
-Use that as a launch-pad for developing your magical resume.
+Use that as a foundation for developing your magical resume.

-3. Know the market: In a good job market, you might have some slack, unless you’re pursuing opportunities for which you don’t have the necessary qualifications.
+3. Know the Market: In a good job market, you might have some slack, unless you’re pursuing opportunities for which you don’t have the necessary qualifications.
 In a poor job market, slack is nonexistent.
-You have to find legitimate ways to show how you outclass your competition, and you need to be able to go beyond the tried-and-true approaches-you know, the things we’ve always done that used to work so well but don’t any more.
+In either case, you need to find legitimate ways to show how you outclass your competition, and that means going beyond the tried-and-true approaches—the things you’ve always done that used to work so well but don’t any more.